 Internship Service Commitment

 There are three “seasons” each year during which Interns will work, one season comprising one internship.
 Season 1 coincides with the winter semester for area universities, Season 2, the summer, and Season 3, the fall semester (see deadlines above).
-During an internship in any of these seasons, the intern is expected to work ~ 100 hours.
-This tends to average eight hours per week.
+During an internship in any of these seasons, the intern is expected to work ~ 150 hours.
+This tends to average twelve hours per week.
 The intern’s in-office schedule will be arranged with the executive director.
-JSB welcomes but does not require interns to be present in the office except for weekly staff meetings on Tuesdays from 10a - 12p or if they have work to do on a JSB project for which office resources will be necessary.
+Weekly staff meetings on Tuesdays from 10a - 12p are the only fixed appointment.
 Interns will track their projects, hours, and work progress through Asana.

 Once selected, JSB Interns work with JSB staff to design and execute a project of personal interest that aligns with the mission of JSB.
 In addition, Interns customarily undertake activities such as the following, under the guidance of the executive director: